MohammedAffaq/js-school-project-MohammedAffaq/README.md

 - Added a Close button (✖) to dismiss the modal.

-## Task 4 – TypeScript: Static Typing & Modular Code
+## Task 4 – Typescript.
+Fundamentals

 ### Description
 Introduced TypeScript to the Timeline App for better maintainability, static typing and modular code organization.